sheacon/used_car_pricing/README.md

 ## Scoping

 The primary goal is to build an accurate pricing model for used cars with publicly available information.
+Extensive work will be performed in feature engineering and model tuning.

+Models:
+- Linear regression baseline
+- XGBoost
+- SAINT

 Other research areas:
 - List prices vs sales prices (negotiation effectiveness)